h4lo343/Resonance/README.md

 ### Fail to connect to the emulator in MacOS

-Please follow the step-by-step solution [here] (https://github.com/facebook/react-native/issues/28712#issuecomment-617384353).
+Please follow the step-by-step solution [here](https://github.com/facebook/react-native/issues/28712#issuecomment-617384353).

 ### Fail to build the app